CiscoDevNet/terraform-provider-catalystcenter/docs/resources/fabric_provision_device.md

 - `network_device_id` (String) ID of network device to be provisioned
 - `site_id` (String) ID of the site this network device needs to be provisioned

+### Optional

+- `reprovision` (Boolean) Flag to indicate whether the device should be reprovisioned.
+If set to `true`, reprovisioning will be triggered on every Terraform apply

 ### Read-Only

 - `id` (String) The id of the object